 Q. How can you embed this positive mindset within your teams and your people?

 By helping people understand that learning isn’t about a training course.
 Learning is about every interaction in the world around us.
 It’s about the curious, growth mindset we choose and being excited about what you could possibly learn today.
 Alternatively, people should read this blog!!

 I appreciate this sounds very evangelical but I don’t think it is.
 I fundamentally believe that if we choose to learn from self-awareness, help others and analyse our impact on other people we’ll become more authentic leaders.
-Admittedly some people may need a little bit more help that an evangelical, happy-clappy, tree hugging blog, so I urge them to phone me.
+Admittedly some people may need a little bit more help than an evangelical, happy-clappy, tree-hugging blog, so I urge them to phone me.

 Q. What techniques do you employ to keep this fresh?